Skip to main content

 Big Picture

-The EU wants to be a leader in blockchain technology, becoming an innovator in blockchain and a home to significant platforms, applications and companies.
+The EU wants to be a leader in blockchain and web3 technology, becoming a major innovator in blockchain and a home to significant platforms, applications, and companies.